 2. Work Really, Really Hard

 The World War II generation understood the value of a job, and they worked very hard at the task at hand.
 Back in their day, they often didn’t have a wide variety of jobs to choose from.
 Today, typing a job search into Google will show you some results in the blink of an eye – an advantage non-existent to those living 70 years ago.

 Complaining was not an option.
 You worked hard because if you didn’t, there was someone standing in line waiting to take your position.
 Finding your dream job probably never came to mind; instead, finding any job was a dream come true.

-Take a twenty-dollar bill out of your wallet if you have one.
-As of this writing, that twenty-dollar bill has the same buying power as $1.19 the year World War II started (1939).
-Inflation is real, and you should figure it into your financial planning.
+Take a 20-dollar bill out of your wallet if you have one.
+As of this writing, that 20-dollar bill has the same buying power as $1.19 the year World War II started (1939).
+Inflation is real and you should figure it into your financial planning.
 While nobody can predict future inflation rates, this calculator will give you some more ideas about the effect of inflation on money.

-Credit cards wouldn’t land in the hands of consumers until about a decade after World War II, making access to credit more difficult for that generation.
-While sharing supplies with your neighbor was a common occurrence in the early 1900s, borrowing at interest was far more difficult than companies make it today.
+Credit cards didn’t land in the hands of consumers until about a decade after World War II.
+This made access to credit more difficult for that generation.
+While sharing supplies with your neighbor was a common occurrence in the early 1900s, borrowing credit was far more difficult than companies make it today.

 While the World War II generation would eventually, in part, adopt credit card use later in life, you’ll still find many from that generation using checks and debit cards as a means to spend money they actually had – what a novel idea.